ssrosa/housing_market_simulator/README.md

 ![people_places.png](https://raw.githubusercontent.com/ssrosa/housing_market_simulator/master/images/people_places.png)

-Households in units, units in residences, residences on blocks, blocks in districts, distrits in the simulation.
+Households in units, units in residences, residences on blocks, blocks in districts, districts in the simulation.

-To simulate the effect of supply and demand on the cost of housing over time, there is a demand mechanism.
-When households seek more units of housing at a given price point than are available, the percentage of households who didn't get what they wanted becomes a price "spike."
-The value they could have afforded becomes a "ceiling."
-All units of housing below the "ceiling" get their price increased as a function of the "spike."
+A demand algorithm simulates the effect of supply and demand on the cost of housing over time.
+When households seek more units of housing at a given price point than are available, the percentage of households who didn't get what they wanted becomes a price 'spike.'
+The value they could have afforded becomes a 'ceiling.'
+All units of housing below the 'ceiling' get their price increased as a function of the 'spike.'

-Over time, this may cause the price of housing to depart from inflation.
+Over time, this may cause the price of housing to depart from the expected exponential trend of inflation.

 ![supply_demand.png](https://raw.githubusercontent.com/ssrosa/housing_market_simulator/master/images/supply_demand.png)